Indictment

 Warning

-indictment if the person pretrial detention, she must inform the judge of any change of address by registered letter with notice of receipt or by declaration to the judge.
+Indictment If the person pretrial detention, she must inform the judge of any change of address by registered letter with notice of receipt or by declaration to the judge.

 Indictment The person can be assisted by one or more lawyers throughout the training.